Skip to content

 From a performance standpoint, R32 demonstrates better energy efficiency than R410A.
 Systems using R32 typically require about 10% less refrigerant charge due to its superior thermodynamic properties, which translates to improved cooling capacity per pound of refrigerant.
 In Oklahoma’s hot summers where air conditioners run extensively, this efficiency gain can result in noticeable energy savings on your monthly utility bills.

-R32 also operates at lower pressures than R410A, which can extend compressor life and reduce mechanical stress on system components.
-At Triple Play Home Services, our NATE-certified technicians have observed that properly installed R32 systems maintain consistent performance even during Edmond's extreme summer temperatures, when outdoor units face significant thermal stress.
+R32’s favorable thermodynamic properties also help systems deliver reliable cooling capacity with a lower refrigerant charge.
+At Triple Play Home Services, our NATE-certified technicians have observed that properly installed R32 systems maintain consistent performance even during Edmond’s extreme summer temperatures, when outdoor units face significant thermal stress.

 Safety Considerations and Industry Standards